#tomyfellowoman this is how we stick together and strengthen ourselves at work. Share my pledge.

 By Barbara du Preez-Ulmi.
 I’m sorry, are these numbers right?
 I’m not 100% sure, I hate numbers.
 One of the non-threatening leadership strategy tips for women, advertised in the latest The Cooper Review post.
 It got my blood boiling.
 Don’t take me wrong, I love their sarcastic sense of office humour – and as Holly…Read more Do you climb the mountain to be seen, or to see?

 By Barbara du Preez-Ulmi.
 Hiring managers are employees who not only manage an existing team, but also actively manage the hiring of new employees.
 While not all hiring managers source candidates and advertise vacancies themselves, they are certainly all involved in the selection of job applicants for interviews.
-They are key in conducting the interview and managing the…Read more 10 worst mistakes hiring managers make
+They are key in conducting the interview and managing the…Read more 10 avoidable slip-ups hiring managers make

 By Barbara du Preez-Ulmi.
 If you are expecting a baby, or if you are adopting one, you will be able to stay at home for an entire year, most likely on full pay, and raise your child.
 That is, if you live and work in Croatia.
 You don't even have to be the mom - as a…Read more Mothers are not the only ones who can raise children: let’s share parental leave